PX4/PX4-user_guide/en/middleware/uorb.md

 ## Publishing

 Publishing a topic can be done from anywhere in the system, including interrupt context (functions called by the `hrt_call` API).
-However, advertising a topic is only possible outside of interrupt context.
+However, the topic needs to be advertised and published once beforehand outside of interrupt context.
 A topic has to be advertised in the same process as it's later published.

 ## Listing Topics and Listening in